 The sailor had volunteered to be lowered from the bowsprit of the grounded Russian brig and attempt to reach the lighthouse keeper.
 Though pummeled by waves that threatened to draw him off the rocky shore, the sailor somehow managed to claw his way to the dwelling.
 Downs, his friend, and the keeper succeeded in rescuing the entire crew of the brig by serving as an anchor to a line they had tossed to the vessel.

-The original stone keeper’s dwelling was in such disrepair that the Lighthouse Board’s annual report for 1876 described it as “…so much decayed that it is scarcely habitable.”
-Two years later, a new wood-framed one and a half story duplex was completed for the keeper and his assistant.
+The original stone keeper’s dwelling was in such disrepair that the Lighthouse Board’s annual report for 1875 described it as “…so much decayed and in such a dilapidated condition that it is scarcely habitable.”
+Two years later, a new wood-framed one-and-a-half story duplex was completed for the keeper and his assistant.
 The old stone house was remodeled and used for storage.

-The station was equipped with a fog bell from the beginning, but it had little effect in such a location, since the strong winds on all sides masked the sound.
-In 1896 a larger bell was tried, but it too was deemed inadequate.
-An automated fog bell was installed in 1906 before a 1st-class air siren, putting out a three-second blast every 30 seconds, was finally placed on the island.
+The station was equipped with a fog bell from the beginning, but it had little effect in such a location, since the strong winds on all sides masked the sound, and it was discontinued in 1823.
+A larger bell was tried later, but in 1896 the Lighthouse Board noted that it fell “far short of being adequate to the needs of commerce” and requested funds for a “more effective signal.”
+An automated fog bell was installed in 1905 before a first-class air siren, putting out a three-second blast every thirty seconds, was finally placed on the island.
+The base of the old stone lighthouse was retained when the cylindrical brick tower was built, and atop this base, was constructed a tower for the fog bell and air siren.